 Unclear.
 The archives suggest that in the 1980s the event morphed into a fully fledged bacchanal, with the South China Morning Post noting the ‘eccentric attire’ of the fans for the first time.
 Another Sevens tradition made front-page news in 1987: ‘Streakers startle the magnificent Sevens’, blared the SCMP headline.

 Do I need a costume?

 Not at all.
 Plenty of people don’t dress up.
-But if you do, local celebrity could be yours for the taking: a Kim Jong-un impersonator briefly became one of Hong Kong’s most famous men last year, and rumour has it he found the female attention much to his liking, too.
+But if you do, local celebrity could be yours for the taking: a Kim Jong-un impersonator briefly became one of Hong Kong’s most famous men one year, and rumour has it he found the female attention much to his liking, too.

 This all sounds horrendous.
 I actually like watching rugby!

 Don’t worry – outside the South Stand it’s not too wild, with plenty of knowledgeable fans there for the sports rather than a party.
 Thousands of kids attend, and there are face-painting and autograph-hunting opportunities for them, too.

 Whose names should I drop to sound like I know what I’m talking about?

 Some of the biggest stars in the sport’s history have played in Hong Kong – Australia’s David Campese was a regular favourite, while the late Jonah Lomu, one of the greatest players ever to have played the game, stormed to fame as a teenager in Hong Kong.
 As rugby went professional, it was rarer for players to play both games, but with rugby back in the Olympics, that’s changed.